-If you’re taking a test that covers three different reading types, like in your TOEFL or IELTS exam, then you’ll want to read each type of text at least once.
+If you’re taking a test covering three different reading types, like in your TOEFL or IELTS exam, you’ll want to read each type of text at least once.
 We suggest going through short stories, essays, and persuasive texts.

 Each type asks you different questions and forces you to think about them differently, so make sure you practice all three.

-After reading each type of text just once, spend some time studying it specifically by looking for particular elements such as characters, plot points, or theme development; after doing so, try answering questions based on your new knowledge.
+After reading each type of text just once, study it specifically by looking for particular elements such as characters, plot points, or theme development; after doing so, try answering questions based on your new knowledge.

 By switching back and forth between types of texts while studying, they become more familiar over time and easier to read when the testing day arrives!

 Practice makes perfect when preparing for an English test like the IELTS.
 You won’t improve your reading skills overnight, so you should set aside at least 20 minutes a day to read practice tests and mark any mistakes you might make.